nrdmartinezz/CoreBoost/README.md

 - **Lazy Loading**: Configure how many images to exclude from lazy loading
 - **Custom Patterns**: Add specific CSS/JS handles for your theme/plugins
 - **Caching**: Enable performance caching for high-traffic sites
+- **Font Optimization**: Enable automatic optimization for Google Fonts and Adobe Fonts to eliminate render-blocking

 ## 🎯 Optimization Strategies